Islamic ceramics from the Susa site: Metallic chandeliers

 The second great technique developed by Islamic potters, metallic, polychrome or monochrome luster, constitutes an important set of ceramics found in Susa.
 As with earthenware, the piece is cooked in two stages, the first for the paste and the clouded Ethane, the second for the decoration.

-This second cooking is carried out partly in a reducing manner.
-That is to say without supply of oxygen which makes it possible to convert the paste of silver and copper oxides, placed on the piece, into a shiny decoration.
-The decorations vary a lot over time, which makes it possible to classify the parts quite easily.
+This second cooking is carried out without a supply of oxygen, converting the paste of silver and copper oxides into a shiny decoration.
+The decorations vary a lot over time, which makes it possible to classify the parts.

-From the 10th century, the chandelier, at Susa as in other sites, seems to change direction, passing from polychromy to monochromy.
-The exact date of this change, fundamental for the whole history of Islamic ceramics, remains very vague, for lack of a precise chronological marker.We can nevertheless make several remarks concerning the stylistic evolution of the decorations.We are thus witnessing the appearance of a figurative, animal and anthropomorphic decoration, very stylized, geometric and without re-engraving.